GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 This is the essence of my humility.
 I will not be the best in all things.
 I will not even be the best at any one thing.
 There are always people who are better.
 The key is in understanding yourself as imperfect.
 Radically accepting who you are, and striving to do better in what ways you can.
+I knew that I was unfit, but that it was not a character failure, it is a stepping stone on the way to being better.
 It just took this fat kid "running" a 100 m sprint in several minutes to learn it.

 ## Adolescence: Building Character in "The Woods"

 At the age of 14, with both of my older sisters having started their college journeys.
-My parents wanted to move us to Colorado to better help with their quality of life, deeply improving my Dad's allergies.
+My parents wanted to move us to Colorado to better help with their quality of life and improve my Dad's allergies.

-### Antifragility: Resilience built through Adversity
+### Anti-fragility: Resilience built through Adversity

 I was enrolled in *Colorado Rocky Mountain School*, and that August I started in the Wilderness Orientation program.
 This was without a doubt the hardest physical challenge of my life.
 For wilderness orientation, we are taken out in groups of 7-9 incoming students and 2 faculty members and 1 student leader.
 The first three days were spent doing trail maintenance.
-The last 7 were spent backpacking in the remote colorado wilderness.
+The last 7 were spent backpacking in the remote Colorado wilderness.

-Keep in mind, I was an out of shape fat kid from Houston Texas.
+Keep in mind, I was a fat kid from Texas.
+We drove from air conditioned box to air conditioned box.
 I had never been challenged physically like this at all.
-I could count on one hand the hikes I had done before this.
+I could count on one hand the hikes I had done beforehand.
 To this day, I am deeply ashamed of how the leaders needed to ferry my pack so that I could simply make it up the hill unweighted.
 On the last day of the trip, water had dripped through the tarp (that I had poorly set up myself) onto my chest as I slept.
 I woke up cold and broken.
 We were then promptly forced to get out of our sleeping bags, wake up and tackle the new and final day of the trip.
 When I finally got out of my bag, I was bawling.
 My group was visibly worried for me, crying as I laced up my hiking boots.
 I balanced out again, and this same story played out a few more times in my outdoor experiences.
 Later that semester, I was in a canoe with a classmate failing miserably to ferry our boat across only the most moderate of rolling river.
 I cried out that I was trying my hardest, and it wasn't good enough.

 The thing is, after you are broken so many times by intensely difficult experiences, you learn to handle it.
 You learn to roll with the punches.
 After enough of roughing it in the woods, you learn to get rougher.
-Nasim Nicholas-Taleb writes about the concept of **Antifragility**, when a system performs better under stress.
-I feel like this is what controlled discomfort did for me.
+Nasim Nicholas-Taleb writes about the concept of **Anti-fragility**, when a system performs better under stress.
+Discomfort forced me to become more resilient.
 I have felt at my best in a stressful moment on a backpacking trip.
 I have felt clarity when I have to make our team not lost, administer aid for a hypothermic trip member, or cook dinner for my crew so they can get in the tent and warm up.
 There is a unique energy to these make or break moments.
 In a modern world of absolute luxury (at least for those with my privilege) you break out of the "first world problems" by leaning in to the uncomfortable and difficult in the woods.
 These experiences calibrated what I view as truly stressful, and made into a more emotionally stable person.

 ### Lessons from Antiquity: Lao Tze and "The Way"

-Over the summer before my sophomore year, my dad handed me a translation of the Tao Te Ching, a work of chinese poems that worked as a textual basis for the Taoist tradition.
-The rough translation of the title is the "Book of the Way".
+Over the summer before my sophomore year, my dad handed me a translation of the Tao Te Ching ("Book of the Way"), a work of Chinese poems that worked as a textual basis for the Taoist tradition.

 The primary themes are all about stepping back, listening to the world, and acting along the path of least resistance.
 There are amazing sections which